JavierSolsona/clm/README.md

 }'
 ```

-Note: The year header in th efind endpoint is optional.
+Note: The year header in the find endpoint is optional.

 Examples: